YikeShen/yikeshen.github.io/_pages/JOIN.md

 * BS in Science or Engineering
 * Undergraduate GPA>3.3
 * International students please include TOEFL or IELTS scores in your CV
-* GRE is currently not required for Spring 2024 admission
+* GRE is currently not required
 * Programming experience is preferred, not required

 ### We would offer: